- How Much Does It Cost?

 Within a specific Booking, go to the “Conversation” menu item in the upper, right, under the Booking #.
 In addition, you can use the CRM tab from the main OwnerRez menu (CRM > Inbox) to see folks you’ve messaged with – both SMS Messages and ones sent through Airbnb.

-At present, OwnerRez SMS capabilities are only available from numbers based out of North America.
+At present, OwnerRez SMS capabilities are only available from numbers based out of North America, and can only send to North American numbers.
 This is not a technical limitation - it's an economic one, as we have not yet worked out a suitable way to charge for telecom service in Europe and Asia, whose systems are generally billed very differently.
-We intend to add worldwide capability in the near future.
+We intend to add worldwide capability in the future.

 We offer both United States and Canadian telephone numbers for the SMS service.